datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

   </tr>
 </table>

-But including the scores without any other information from these reports is **intentionally misleading.**
+But including the scores without any other information from these reports is **misleading.**

 ### Freedom House